chaezuha/a-discord-music-bot/readme.md

 [![CI](https://github.com/chaezuha/a-discord-music-bot/actions/workflows/ci.yml/badge.svg)](https://github.com/chaezuha/a-discord-music-bot/actions/workflows/ci.yml)

-Note: This project is for educational and individual purposes

 A self-hostable Discord music bot that streams audio into voice channels using **yt-dlp** + **ffmpeg**.
 Paste a URL from any yt-dlp-supported site, or search YouTube/SoundCloud and pick from the top 10 results in a dropdown.